some examples in this page are based on the Worldhits database. You can find it here. Restore in psql with

 BEGIN

-FOR v_track IN SELECT streams FROM tracks WHERE artist_id = p_artist_id LOOP
+FOR v_track IN SELECT streams FROM tracks t join artists a on a.id = t.artist_id WHERE a.id = p_artist_id LOOP

 v_total_streams := v_total_streams + v_track.streams;